Eric Sloane: Life and career

 Sloane also had a great interest in New England folk culture, Colonial daily life, and Americana.
 He wrote and illustrated scores of books on Colonial-era tools, architecture, farming techniques, folklore, and rural wisdom.
 Every book included detailed illustrations, hand lettered titles, and his characteristic folksy wit and observations.
 He developed an impressive collection of historic tools which became the nucleus of the collection in the Sloane-Stanley Tool Museum in Kent, Connecticut.

 He became friends with Andrew Wyeth, who was a fan of both his art and his writing.
 Wyeth said that he was amazed by Sloane's "unorthodox painting methods for creating textures and lines" in his paintings, and called him "an Artistic Treasure of Americana."

 Sloane was married seven times.
 His last marriage, to wife Mimi, lasted from age 54 until his 1985 death in New York at age 80.
 He died from a heart attack while walking down the street to a luncheon held in his honor.
 A young woman who was a passer-by saw Sloane go into cardiac arrest as he held onto a parking meter before collapsing to the sidewalk; she telephoned for help from a nearby phone booth.
 The luncheon celebration being held in his honor marked the publication of his memoir published at age eighty, Eighty: An American Souvenir.

 Legacy

 Sloane's best known books are A Reverence for Wood, which examines the history and tools of woodworking, as well as the philosophy of the woodworker; The Cracker Barrel, which is a compendium of folk wit and wisdom; and Diary of an Early American Boy: Noah Blake-1805, based on a diary he discovered at a local library book sale.
 His most famous painted work is probably the skyscape mural, Earth Flight Environment, which is still on display in the Independence Avenue Lobby in the Smithsonian's Air and Space Museum.

 The Eric Sloane Museum & Kent Iron Furnace is operated by the state of Connecticut to showcase Sloane's original artwork, a reproduction of his studio, and his collection of early American tools.
-Sloane's gravesite is also located on the Museum's property in Kent, CT.
+Sloane's gravesite is also located on the Museum's property in Kent, Connecticut.